10yard/dkafe/readme.md

 The application was developed for my own DIY Donkey Kong arcade cabinet as a replacement for a 60-in-1 board and as an exercise in learning game development and Donkey Kong hacking.

-I aim to bring together all of the amazing Donkey Kong roms and hacks into one place with an incentive to play them along with tools to aid my own progression (trainers) and .inp recording capability for score submissions.
+I aim to bring together all the amazing Donkey Kong roms and hacks into one place with an incentive to play them along with tools to aid my own progression (trainers) and .inp recording capability for score submissions.

 I frequently play the original Donkey Kong on MAME and aim to beat my high score of 199,200.
 I need to master those springs!

 ## What's next?

- - Get this all running well on a Raspberry Pi 4 and make an install script.
+ - Get this all running well on a Raspberry Pi 4.
  - Extend the default frontend setup to include support for NES Donkey Kong hacks.
  - Add Crazy Kong and Donkey Kong 3 interface support to the default frontend.
  - Provide 60-in-1 as a pre-configured frontend option - without the roms.